 - Allow tomatoes to cool slightly, then add them to your blender.
-Add avocado, basil and vegetable broth.
-Depending on the size of your blender, you may have to do this in a couple batches.
-Alternatively, you can add everything a large pot and use an immersion blender to combine.
+Add avocado, basil, and vegetable broth.
+Depending on the size of your blender, you may have to do this in a couple of batches.
+Alternatively, you can add everything to a large pot and use an immersion blender to combine.
 Transfer blended soup to a large pot and heat to your liking.
 Taste the soup and add additional salt and pepper as needed.

-- Serve with shredded basil, croutons, a drizzle of olive oil and a shaving of parmesan (if not dairy-free).
+Serve with shredded basil, croutons, a drizzle of olive oil, and a shaving of parmesan (if not dairy-free).